-Though Mardi Gras Day isn’t until March 1, 2022, the season actually began on January 6.
-This means that there’s nearly two months of Mardi Gras magic, from parades and king cake tastings to Carnival exhibits and so much more.
-People flock to New Orleans in the week leading up to Fat Tuesday, but there’s so much more to experience by coming early.
-In fact, it may be our best kept secret: visit New Orleans this January or early-to-mid February, and you’re in for a treat.
+Though Mardi Gras Day isn’t until February 13, 2024, the season actually begins on January 6.
+This means that there’s nearly six weeks of Mardi Gras magic, from parades and king cake tastings to Carnival exhibits and so much more.
+People flock to New Orleans in the week leading up to Fat Tuesday, but there’s so much more to experience by visiting early.
+In fact, it may be our best kept secret: visit New Orleans this January or early February, and you’re in for a treat.

 Everyone knows, the closer you get to Mardi Gras Day, the more you’ll be paying to stay in New Orleans.
 Beat the higher prices by visiting earlier in the Mardi Gras season.
-Take a look at hotel rates here, and read on below for all the reasons you should come for early Mardi Gras.
+Take a look at general hotel rates here and start planning.
+Read on below for all the reasons you should come for early Mardi Gras.

 Catch an early parade

 Some of the best Mardi Gras parades take place well before Fat Tuesday.
-There’s Chewbacchus, the walking parade perfect for science fiction fans and creative minds, on February 5.
-There’s Krewe du Vieux, a satirical, irreverent French Quarter favorite, on February 12.
-The family-friendly, all-female Krewe of Nefertiti is also on February 12.
-Then there’s the adorable miniature floats of ‘tit Rəx on February 13.
-Find the full parade schedule here, and plan to catch these can’t-miss, early in the season parades.
+First up is a slew of parades on January 6 to celebrate the start of Carnival season, including Funky Uptown Krewe, Phunny Phorty Phellows, and Krewe of Joan of Arc.
+Then there’s the Intergalactic Krewe of Chewbacchus, a walking parade perfect for science fiction fans and creative minds, on January 20.
+Or you could check out the adults-only Krewe du Vieux, a raunchy, satirical, and irreverent French Quarter favorite, on January 27.
+There’s the adorable miniature floats of ‘tit Rəx on January 28.
+Find the full parade schedule here, and plan to catch these can’t-miss, early-in-the-season parades.

 Eat lots of king cake

 The best part about coming for early Mardi Gras isn’t necessarily beating the crowds for parades--it’s beating the crowds for king cake.
 Year after year, it just gets more creative, with bakeries, restaurants, coffee shops, and even breweries throwing their hat in the king cake ring.
-Get a traditional cinnamon, or mix it up with a savory banana-peanut-butter-bacon option.
+Get a traditional cinnamon or mix it up with a savory banana-peanut-butter-bacon option.
+Visit the King Cake Hub for options galore.
 If you don’t quite know where to start, just check out our Ultimate Guide to King Cake here.
-Or, visit the King Cake Hub at Zony Mash Beer Project and take your pick.

 Attend a Mardi Gras ball

-Mardi Gras is about so much more than just catching beads from a float; it’s about the New Orleans community as a whole coming together during the best time of year.
+Mardi Gras is about so much more than just catching beads from a float; it’s about the New Orleans community coming together during the best time of year.
 Consider attending a Mardi Gras ball that’s open to the public.
 It’s a great way to experience all the Mardi Gras magic, with food, live music, and entertainment included in your ticket.
-The Blush Ball, presented by the all-female walking krewe The Pussyfooters, is slated for January 28.
-Krewe of Freret’s Royal Coronation Ball will be held on January 22.
+Krewe of Freret’s Royal Coronation Ball will be held on January 20.
+Krewe du Kanaval also typically has a ball before they march in parades.
 There are plenty of options to see a different side of Carnival by coming early.